 This is the third part of a three-part series of posts on high-glide refrigerants for refrigeration system retrofits.
-Part 1 covered calculating super-heat and subcooling with glide, and control of super-heat with glide.
+Part 1 covered calculating superheat and subcooling with glide, and control of super-heat with the glide.
 Part 2 deals with the selection of proper thermostatic charges, capacities of several refrigerant blends relative to both R404A and R22, and examines how existing components on the liquid side of a system may be affected by a retrofit to a newer, high-glide blend.
 Part 3 deals with select components on the suction side of the system, and considerations for filter-driers, oil, and external seals.
 An overall guide summarizing retrofit considerations is also provided.

 In Part 2, we noted the large differences in mass flow between R404A and R22.
-This coupled with R22’s higher liquid density means that on the liquid side of the system, a valve has to flow much greater volume of R404A than R22 to deliver a given amount of refrigeration capacity.
+This coupled with R22’s higher liquid density means that on the liquid side of the system, a valve has to flow a much greater volume of R404A than R22 to deliver a given amount of refrigeration capacity.
 However, the density relationship between R22 and R404A reverses for saturated vapor.
 R404A vapor is much denser than R22 vapor.
 Because of this, the volume of vapor that a valve on the suction side of the system must flow to deliver a given capacity is quite similar for both.
 Here, we will examine how existing mechanical evaporator pressure regulators, electric evaporator pressure regulators, and suction solenoid valves will perform when a system is retrofitted from R22 or R404A to R407A, R407F, R448A, or R449A.

 An evaporator pressure regulator (EPR) valve is installed between the outlet of the evaporator and the suction header of a supermarket refrigeration system.
 Its function is to maintain the desired pressure in the evaporator while suction pressure downstream of it is lower, so it is a “hold-back” or opens on rising of inlet pressure device.
-Most evaporators in a system operate best when set at a design pressure, and therefore operate at the proper temperature.
+Most evaporators in a system operate best when set at design pressure, and therefore operate at the proper temperature.
 The evaporator will then deliver the proper temperature air to the case or walk-in cooler, and not frost up too quickly.
 Systems typically have loads that require different evaporator temperatures, but the lowest evaporator temperature on a system dictates the common pressure at which the suction header must be maintained.
 The EPR allows evaporators designed to operate at higher temperatures to do so and maintains this pressure within a small range to buffer the evaporator from suction pressure fluctuations.

 The suction vapor volumetric flow of R404A and R22 is about the same for a given capacity under like conditions.
 Does that result in the selection of the same EPR?
 When using the low-temperature system parameters already discussed, the Sporlan selection program gives the following results for R404A and R22: